qygoh/GeoSpatialStuffs/2018_Bikeability In Singapore/README.md

 We wanted to evaluate bikeability throughout Singapore following the work of Van Dyck et al. (2012) and Winters et al. (2012), which created a Bikeability Index that essentially quantifies the factors affecting bikeability.
 Having a Bikeability Index allows comparisions of scores across regions too.

-Quantificable factors are needed to build the Index, and the following was chosen based on existing literatures and avaliability of data:
+Quantificable factors are needed to build the Index, and the following factors were chosen based on existing literatures' methodology and avaliability of data:

 <img src="Pictures/index_factors.png" width="500">